 Well, I jumped on the bandwagon!
 Have you heard of Winter sowing???
-It’s an inexpensive process starting your seeds outdoors with seeds that require cold stratification.
+It’s an inexpensive process starting your plants outdoors with seeds that require cold stratification.
 Instead of refrigerating your seeds and starting them under grow lights, you can create mini greenhouses using minimal space outside.

 If you are not a huge milk drinker, try asking friends and family if they have empty milk or water jugs!
-I posted my need on our community Facebook group and right away a neighbor gave me 11 jugs she was already planning to recycle.
-SCORE! 💯 You can also ask your local coffeeshop as I’m sure they would be willing to share!
+I posted my need on the community Facebook group and right away a neighbor gave me 11 jugs she was already planning to recycle.
+SCORE!
+You can also ask your local coffeeshop as I’m sure they would be willing to share!

 I’m so excited to see how this goes!
 This method is cost effective and really makes your plants strong as they have adjusted to weather conditions.
-You can plant them straight into the garden, without hardening off!
+You can plant them straight in the garden, without hardening off!